We had an impromptu Sissinghurst skip on Sunday, children, grandparents and all, so I thought I would share a few pics of what’s going on.

 In my previous post, Sissinghurst at the start of the season, there was some serious planting going on.
 Here you can see the new planting on the left, with the established planting on the right.

 I love the pops of blue on the left-hand side, and would love to tell you that I made sure to identify the plant.
 Sadly this would be a great big lie, because I didn’t.
-I drew Stevie’s attention once again to the path.
-This is my path material of choice.

 The White Garden